amytakeuchi/Marketplace-price-prediction/README.md

 <img src="images/top_20_words.png?" width="600" height="300"/>

-As expected, you can find the words that specify the condition, size, and 'free shipping' can be found here.
+As expected, you can find the words that specify the condition, size, and `free shipping` can be found here.

 ### Feature Engineering
 I applied TFDIF to vectorize the data.